E1ko0o/SimpleCalculator/README.md

 ## What is the project about
 It's simple calculator.

-App contains 1 screen with 2 fragments:
+App contains 1 screen with 1 fragment:
 1. Numbers with default operations
-2. Extra operations

 ## Technology stack
 A little explanation of project: